felixb/swamp/README.md

-# SWAMP: AWS Profile Manager
+# SWAMP: Profile Manager for AWS

 You can use `swamp` to switch AWS profiles with ease.